 Lack of magnesium can promote a condition called cortical spreading depression.
 There is also strong evidence that magnesium deficiency is more prevalent in migraine patients than in their healthy counterparts (3).

-Topical application of magnesium oil can treat migraines and allay some symptoms of depression.
+Topical application of magnesium oil can treat migraines, headaches, and allay some symptoms of depression.

 4. Treats Morning Sickness And Pregnancy Complications

 Monitoring the levels of vitamins, minerals, and hormones during pregnancy is essential.
 These micronutrients play a crucial role in the formation and development of new tissues in the fetus.